← All States

 Maine Truck Idling Law

 Maine limits commercial vehicles to 5 minutes in any 60-minute period (38 M.R.S.
-585-L), with an extra 10 minutes for heat at 32F or below and no limit at all below 0F.
+585-L), with an extra 10 minutes for heat at 32F or below, no limit at all below 0F, and an unconditional sleeper-berth exemption for heat or AC during rest.
 Other exemptions cover maintenance and non-propulsion PTO work.
-The DEP sets the fine, which the statute does not state, so confirm the amount.
+A first violation is a court-adjudged traffic infraction; a repeat is a civil violation of $150 (operator) or $500 (vehicle or location owner).
+Idle-reduction gear also earns up to a 400-pound weight allowance.

 Statewide lawYes